quintet-sdr/demo-soc/reports/ncs-proj.md

 ### Execution plan/Methodology

-1) We created an architecture, configured private network using L3 router and started components deploying.
+1) Architecture creation, configuring private network using L3 router and starting components deploying.

-2)
+2) Deploy nginx with custom nginx config that will redirect all the requests to the required servers.
+Install Suricata firewall and create rules for preventing XSS attacks.

+3) Deploy Wazuh master and wazuh agents on different virtual machines and create connection between them.
+Deloy JuiceShop application to test attacks.

 ### Development of solution/tests as the PoC

+1) We followed the execution plan and created a private network with all nessecary components.

 ### Difficulties faced, new skills acquired during the project